ZhenGong1997/attendance_project/README.md

 * Database (mysql)
 * User Interface (python)

+You may not be able to run the full project, however you can run the User Interface.

 This is an example of the user interfaces.
 It includes:
 * a registration page for students to create personal profile
 * a professor page to view list of attendance